 The entire Northern Rebellion led by Robb Stark and Co. becomes this after the Red Wedding.
 The initial quest of getting justice for Ned Stark and reclaiming Arya and Sansa fails horribly, and Robb, Catelyn, and many loyal retainers and friends die at the hands of the Freys and Boltons, who succeed to gain their former holdings and titles, making the Starks political non-entities in Westeros.

-Jaime Lannister's quest to retrieve his niece/daughter from Dorne; In the finale of Season 5, they're sailing home, only for Myrcella to succumb to poisoning.
+Jaime Lannister's quest to retrieve his niece/daughter from Dorne; After spending most of the season traveling to Dorne and infiltrating the city, in the finale of Season 5, they're sailing home, only for Myrcella to succumb to poisoning in his arms.
 This makes the whole story arc both tragic and pointless.

 Stannis Baratheon´s story deserves a mention here, especially at the end, when he allows Melisandre to burn his daughter, Shireen, to death as a sacrifice for helping him defeat the Boltons. it doesn´t work, as he loses a large part of his soldiers, horrified by the act, which makes his forces being outnumbered in the battle in Winterfell.
 At the end, he is wounded and finished by Brienne, with all his hopes lost.
 As a conclusion, Stannis loses his chance to obtain the Iron Throne, and the entire Baratheon family dissapears from Westeros, as his wife commits suicide